What are the Key Features of the Intolerance test?

 Sample Collection for Intolerance Testing

-It is important to note that no testing kit is sent out with the Intolerance test.
+Once you place the order, a sample collection kit will be sent by post to your address.
+The intolerance testing kit will contain all you require to perform the test.
 The hair sample collection process is relatively simple and easy.
 Nonetheless, we suggest that you read carefully the below instructions for a successful collection.

 • Any form of hair from your body can be tested